sundeepbassi/supershop_v1/README.md

 ## Pawpals

 During the design and implementation process of this project, Shanti decided that she would like to call the company PawPals a dog's best friend.
-The logo of the Paw inspired Moke and Shanti to have an emotional response of how dog's were best friends of humans and the Pawpals would be the best friends for dogs.
+The logo of the Paw inspired Mike and Shanti to have an emotional response of how dog's were best friends of humans and the Pawpals would be the best friends for dogs.
 This process happened during a design meeting with Shanti and Mike in their kitchen and both of them felt very inspired to rename the title of the company with its motto.
 They felt the love for dogs gave them an insight into what would be appealing on this website for dog lovers.

 After considering this idea for Pawpals I checked on the internet to see if the name was already in use, and we found that it was being used.

 [Search for Pawpals on the web ](https://pawpalsshop.com/)

-Shanti and Mike still liked the name pawpals and wanted to keep it whilst developing the site and were happy to reconsider changing it if they wanted to make the site and official company so as not to break any copyright infringements.
+Shanti and Mike still liked the name pawpals and wanted to keep it whilst developing the site and were happy to reconsider changing it if they wanted to make the site an official company so as not to break any copyright infringements.